 At a recent dinner invitation, I noticed that most of those present had business relationships with each other.
-I feared that if there wasn’t some radical intervention, the conversation would center on things like guerilla marketing and such—not my cup of tea.
+I feared that if there wasn’t some radical intervention, the conversation would center on things like guerrilla marketing and such—not my cup of tea.
 So I decided to say something radical, hoping to shift the flow of conversation to human relationships instead.
 I said, “You know, I think that it is haram for many people to marry.”

 Heads turned very fast.
 Some asked me whether I’d lost my mind.
 Others simply asked me what I meant.